tendermint/tendermint/docs/architecture/adr-053-state-sync-prototype.md

 ## Gaia Proposal

-This describes the snapshot process seen from Gaia's side, using format version `1`.
+This describes the snapshot process seen from Gaia, using format version `1`.
 The serialization format is unspecified, but likely to be compressed Amino or Protobuf.

 ### Snapshot Metadata